thelucid/front_matter/README.md

 ## Usage

+Below are common methods used for dealing with front matter.
+[See the API documentation](https://thelucid.github.io/ruby_matter/) for details on what arguments can be passed to each.

 ### Parse

-To parse a string or file containing front matter, use the following methods.
-[See API documentation](https://thelucid.github.io/ruby_matter/) for details on what arguments can be passed:
+To parse a string or file containing front matter, use the following methods:

 * [RubyMatter.parse](https://thelucid.github.io/ruby_matter/classes/RubyMatter.html#method-c-parse) — new parser from a string.
 * [RubyMatter.read](https://thelucid.github.io/ruby_matter/classes/RubyMatter.html#method-c-read) — new parser from a file.